Revit LT | 3D BIM Software | Building Information Modeling | Autodesk

 Your Revit LT subscription gives you access to install and use the 3 previous versions.
 Available downloads are listed in your Autodesk Account after subscribing.
 See also previous releases available for subscribers

 With a subscription to Revit LT software, you can install it on up to 3 computers or other devices.
 However, only the named user can sign in and use that software on a single computer at any given time.
-Please refer to the Software Licence Agreement (US site) for more information.
+Please refer to the Software License Agreement (US Site) for more information.

 Launch your trial software and click Subscribe Now on the trial screen or buy Revit LT here.
 When buying your subscription, enter the same email address and password combination you used to sign in to your trial.
-Learn more about converting a trial to a paid subscription.
+Learn more about converting a trial to a paid subscription (US site).

 The price of an annual Revit LT subscription is